hyperledger-labs/fabric-smart-client/integration/fsc/pingpong/README.md

 Let us describe what is happening in the above BDD test:

-- **Create the integration network**: This steps creates the integration network consisting of all networks described by the passed topologies.
+- **Create the integration network**: This steps creates the integration test infrastructure consisting of all networks described by the passed topologies.
-  Each node in each network is assigned one or more network ports starting from initial network port number used to construct the integration network.
+  Each node in each network gets one or more network ports starting from initial network port number used to construct the integration infrastructure.
-- **Start the integration network**: Once the network is created, it can be started.
+- **Start the integration infrastructure**: To do this, simply call the `Start` function.
-  Depending on the specific network, configuration files, crypto material, and so on will be generated.
+  Depending on the specific networks, configuration files, crypto material, and so on will be generated.
   Finally, the nodes will be executed in their own process.
-- **Get a client for the view node labelled initiator**:
+- **Get a client for the FSC node labelled `initiator`**:
-  To access a view node, the test developers can get an instance of the
-  \textsf{view.Client} interface by the node's name.
+  To access a FSC node, the test developers can get an instance of the View Service client by the node's name.
 - **Initiate a view and check the output**:
-  With the client interface in hand, the test developers can initiate a view on the given node and get the result.
+  With the View Service client in hand, the test developers can initiate a view on the given node and get the result.